Palermo: A Sicilian Treasure

 Yes, it’s true that people are loud and sometimes even rude, children use bad words and can sometimes be violent, the world they live in is quite different from ours, as the culture is pretty different, too, but as long as you don’t do anything to disturb them, everyone would simply be your friend.

-Most of the Palermiam people (and those who came to Palermo and have been living there since a while now) are very easy-going and friendly and wouldn’t judge much on the appearance and language – they would simply consider you a friend from the first moment they see you, which shows quite a lot of trust, if you think about all the bad things many of them had to go through.
+Most of the Palermian people (and those who came to Palermo and have been living there since a while now) are very easy-going and friendly and wouldn’t judge much on the appearance and language – they would simply consider you a friend from the first moment they see you, which shows quite a lot of trust if you think about all the bad things many of them had to go through.

 The only thing that I would consider as a danger in Palermo is the traffic – there are many cars, but especially many motorcycles driving around the city, even through markets, making their way in the middle of the crows or in tiny streets.
-Most of the time, they drive like crazy, so you would have to pay special attention to walking in the Palermiam streets.
+Most of the time, they drive like crazy, so you would have to pay special attention to walking in the Palermian streets.

 The traffic lights don’t matter that much either, so whenever you want to cross the street, you’d better follow the advice one Italian girl gave me.